Nampundi Marceline from Bibira died in November 2011 (photo taken by Nadine Grimm, May 2011)

-Map of the Gyeli/Kola area and its neighboring languages (by Nadine Borchardt, May 2012)
+Map of the Gyeli/Kola area and its neighboring languages (by Nadine Grimm, May 2012)

-Gyeli/Kola is a highly endangered language.
-There are two factors that reinforce its endangerment.
+The Bagyeli/Bakola have spoken a distinct language variety, that is not mutually intelligible with any of the other neighboring Bantu languages, for centuries, presumably since the Bantu migration (Bahuchet 2012).
+Now, however, they are shifting to the languages of their Bantu neighbors.
+Gyeli/Kola has become a highly endangered language for two main factors.
 The first one concerns the social status of the Bagyeli/Bakola among their neighbors and within the Cameroonian society.
 The Bagyeli/Bakola report that they are discriminated against by the farming populations because of their “primitive” lifestyle as hunter-gatherers, as it is perceived by the farmers, their poverty, and lack of education.
 These negative aspects are also attributed to the language.
 Thus, the language is used strictly for in-group communication and usually not spoken in public when outsiders are present (Duke, personal experience).
 When asked what language they speak, the Bagyeli/Bakola name the language of the villagers.
 They often even deny that they have a separate language of their own (Duke, personal experience).
 Bagyeli/Bakola have reported preferring to speak Kwasio when addressing outsiders (Ngima 2001:218).

 The construction of the port has a big impact on some of the Gyeli villages.
 The village Bibira was relocated in spring 2012 to make way for the construction site.
 Before the relocation, the Bagyeli in Bibira lived right next to the road where trucks were passing every few minutes for many months.
 Their “new” Bibira consists of three wooden houses the Bagyeli are very proud of on a patch of former rain forest.
 The Bibira inhabitants report, however, that skin diseases have become more of a problem since they left the forest.
 They also worry that they will be relocated soon again because their new village is only temporary – the government has not yet found a permanent place for them.

-Children in Bibira with a sign warning of the ongoing construction works of the port (photo by Nadine Borchardt, May 2011)
+Children in Bibira with a sign warning of the ongoing construction works of the port (photo by Nadine Grimm, May 2011)

-The “old” Bibira, before the relocation of the village (photo by Nadine Borchardt, May 2010)
+The “old” Bibira, before the relocation of the village (photo by Nadine Grimm, May 2010)

-Christopher Lorenz filming the construction site of the port in 2011 (photo by Nadine Borchardt, May 2011)
+Christopher Lorenz filming the construction site of the port in 2011 (photo by Nadine Grimm, May 2011)

-The “new” Bibira, still close to the port and only a temporary settlement (photo by Nadine Borchardt, July 2012)
+The “new” Bibira, still close to the port and only a temporary settlement (photo by Nadine Grimm, July 2012)